 The special issue editors can invite people to submit papers, but the invitation does not guarantee acceptance.
 All papers will go through the double-blind review process as regular papers.
 It is typical that special issues reject papers from people that the editors have invited.
 The detailed review process is described below.

-- Status in the Review System: The guest editor obtains a temporary status at Scholar One to review the submissions to the special issue of NCMR.
+- Status in the Review System: The guest editor obtains a temporary editorial status to review the submissions to the special issue of NCMR.
 The temporary status starts when the call is sent out and terminates when the special issue is completed.
 That is, when the final decisions (rejection or acceptance) of all the manuscripts submitted to the special issue are made and prior to the Production phase.
-In case multiple guest editors are involved, only one guest editor, labeled as the leading guest editor (LGE), is assigned to the LPS Janeway manuscript management system.
-The LGE assigned to the LPS Janeway system discusses and reaches an agreement with the EIC about the review process, representing all guest editors.
+In case multiple guest editors are involved, only one guest editor, labeled as the leading guest editor (LGE), is assigned to the CMU LPS Janeway manuscript management system.
+The LGE assigned to the CMU LPS Janeway system discusses and reaches an agreement with the EIC about the review process, representing all guest editors.

 - Initial Submission: Upon each manuscript submission, the EA checks if the author submission guidelines have been followed.

 - Initial Assignment: Once the EA ensures that the manuscript follows the submission guidelines, the EA will assign the manuscript to both the EIC and the LGE.